learntheropes/whatsapp-nitro-server/README.md

 ## Instructions

-1. Create a Telegram Bot where you will receive the qr code to authenticate the whtsapp session.
+1. Create a Telegram Bot where you will receive the qr code to authenticate the whatsapp session.
 2. Set the env variables as explained in `.env.example`.
 3. Deploy on Digital Ocean app platform (more details at the bottom of this page).